THINGS YOU WILL NEED IN ADVANCE

 We will provide some food that he is used to.
 Many dogs cannot change diets quickly without some stomach upset.
 If you wish to change brands of food, do it gradually over several days by mixing a tiny amount in at first, slowly increasing the new food.
 We strongly discourage any food that contains corn.
 Dog food companies use it because it is a cheap way for them to show a high analysis of protein in their foods.
 Even though it looks great in a chemical analysis, the dog does not utilize it and it can cause allergies and skin problems.
 That applies to a large extent to most other grains although barley and rice don't seem to be a problem.

 A young puppy should be fed two or three times daily.
 We generally give a puppy all he can eat.
 Also, try to feed your puppy a few hours before bedtime so he can have time to relieve himself.
 We feed our older dogs twice a day.

 We only know of a few breeders who do this but we have had success in training our dogs to use a litter box.

-There are a couple of brands made for cats that we have used and think are OK, also recycled newspaper.
-One is called “Yesterday’s Mews,” compressed into much smaller pellets.
+There are a couple of brands made for cats that we have used and think are OK, also made from recycled newspaper.
+One is called “Yesterday’s Mews,” compressed into small pellets.
 The other is "PapPurr" that resembles ordinary cat litter.
-The clay-type cat litters work very well but the particles tend to stick on our dog’s coat and get spread around so we find it to be very messy.
+The clay-type cat litters work very well but the particles tend to stick on our dog’s coat and get spread around and become very messy so we no longer use it.